JuliaWeigl/smarttrafficgirls/README.md

 discussions:
 - different datasets have different formatting -> hard to make general event detection

+**After downloading the src folder**
+# Smart Traffic ROS 2 Workspace

+## How to run it on your laptop：
+# 1. Create and enter the workspace

+mkdir -p ~/ros2_ws/src

+cd ~/ros2_ws/src

+# 2. Clone the code into the src directory:

+git clone git@github.com:JuliaWeigl/smarttrafficgirls.git .

+# 3. Go back to the workspace root:

+cd ~/ros2_ws

+# 4. Build the project (this generates the build and install folders tailored to your environment):

+colcon build --symlink-install

+# 5. Source the environment and run:

+source install/setup.bash

+ros2 run smart_traffic csv_player

 **HOW TO RUN NODE IN RVIZ2**
 - Terminal1 (solve Global Frame error of Rviz2):